smilehunter/booklist/README.md

 * Code Complete: A Practical Handbook of Software Construction, Second Edition
 * Headfirst Design Patterns
 * Effective C++: 55 Specific Ways to Improve Your Programs and Designs
+* The Essence of Object-Orientation: Roles, Responsibilities, and Collaborations
 * The Pragmatic Programmer: From Journeyman to Master
 * Apprenticeship Patterns: Guidance for the Aspiring Software Craftman
 * The Complete Software Developer's Career Guide: How to Learn Your Next Programming Language, Ace Your Programming Interview, and Land The Coding Job Of Your Dreams